rmcgibbo/execgraph/README.md

    that is capable of giving out jobs and collecting their results.
  * We bundle a binary called `execgraph-remote`.
-It is invoked with the URL of an execgraph server, pulls jobs from the server, executes them, and sends back the exit status (it does not send back stdout/stderr, but maybe it should).
+It is invoked with the URL of an execgraph server, pulls jobs from the server, executes them, and sends back the exit status.
  * If you want to use this feature, you supply execgraph with the path to an executable called `remote_provisioner`.
 During the `execute()` call, we'll run this script, passing it the the url of the embedded server and it should